 Parks Canada Water Management Update from the Rideau Canal

-Please see below for the Water Management Update for April 17, 2019.
+Please see below for the water management update from the Rideau Canal for May 4th, 2019.

 “Parks Canada's water management team continues to actively monitor water levels and flows, and weather forecasts across the Rideau Canal.